 Is becoming an Annual Passholder not for you?
 Go for the more budget friendly Magic Your Way tickets!
 You can scour the web to find places that offer tickets at a discount.
 Two sites that I have personally used in the past is Undercover Tourist and The Official Ticket Center.

-Both are authorized Disney ticket sellers so you don’t have to worry about being scammed.
-The tickets you receive from these sellers are just like the ones Disney gives you.
-You just have to link them to your My Disney Experience account so that they work with your Magicbands.
+Both are authorized Disney ticket sellers so you don’t have to worry about being scammed while planning your vacation on a budget!
+The tickets you receive from these sellers are just like the ones Disney World gives you.
+You just have to link them to your My Disney Experience account so that they work with your Magicband.

 I urge you to check into these sellers for tickets over resorting to buying them on Ebay or Craigslist.
 I have heard countless horror stories from people that have bought heavily discounted tickets from “authorized Disney ticket sellers,” and ended up receiving duds or tickets that no longer worked.
 It’s not worth it.
 Stick with the reputable sellers that offer a little bit of discount but you don’t want to get scammed just cause you’re trying to cut that cost out of your budget.

 If you are a AAA member or served in the military, Disney offers discounted park tickets for you.
 Check disneyworld.com for more details.
 They all offer nice discounts on food, merchandise, and even hotel stays.

 So you’ve finally made it to Orlando!
 If you are flying into Orlando International Airport, you can save a ton and stick to your budget by taking advantage of Disney World’s Magical Express.
 This is the Disney owned and operated transportation service that will take you from the airport to your Disney resort hotel, all included in the price of your stay!